birdnet-team/ecopi-rtf/README.md

-# SWAMP - Web app
+# BirdNET ecoPi Real Time Frontend (ecoPi-RTF)

-This is a web application for the **Sapsucker Woods Acoustic Monitoring Project (SWAMP)**.
+This is a web application for visualizing data recorded by the **ecoPi**.

-SWAMP is a project that uses acoustic monitoring to study the biodiversity of birds in Sapsucker Woods, Ithaca, NY.
-We use real-time recording units to collect audio data, which is then processed using machine learning models to identify bird species.
-The web application allows users to explore the data collected by SWAMP and learn more about the bird species present in the Sapsucker Woods bird sanctuary.
+ecoPi is a recording device used in various projects to perform acoustic monitoring and study the biodiversity of birds and other wildlife.
+The device collects audio data in real-time, which is then processed using machine learning models to identify species.
+The ecoPi Real Time Frontend (ecoPi-RTF) web application allows users to explore the data collected by ecoPi and learn more about the species present in the monitored areas.

-Please check out the [SWAMP website](https://birdnet.cornell.edu/swamp) for more information about the project and to access the web app.

-We use recording units developed by OekoFor GbR.
 To learn more about the recording units, visit the [OekoFor website](https://www.oekofor.de/de/portfolio/erfassungstechnik/).

 ## Setup for development